Ticafblanc/webserv/Doc/http_server/README.md

 <img src="/img/process_element1.jpg" height="90%" width="90%">
 </p>

 The story is, the serverSocket keep listening any message it received, then we need to analyze what the useful information in the message by parsing it.
 The useful information we care about is the file name (with path) and file extension.
-The serverSocket then open the file according to the path and put the content of the file into a reply-message which we will later send to the AbaseSocket.
-Before sending the reply-message, we should first tell the AbaseSocket what kind of file content type we are going to send, maybe image file (.jpg, .png, ...) or txt file (.html, .doc, ...) and so on (refer to https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types), then we can send the reply-message (content of file) to the AbaseSocket.
+The serverSocket then open the file according to the path and put the content of the file into a reply-message which we will later send to the Socket.
+Before sending the reply-message, we should first tell the Socket what kind of file content type we are going to send, maybe image file (.jpg, .png, ...) or txt file (.html, .doc, ...) and so on (refer to https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types), then we can send the reply-message (content of file) to the Socket.

 # 3. Implement the Code
 The overall code can be viewed from the following link: https://github.com/Dungyichao/http_server/blob/master/src/helloworld.cpp